chef/knife-openstack/README.md

     knife[:openstack_auth_url] = "#{ENV['OS_AUTH_URL']}"
     knife[:openstack_tenant] = "#{ENV['OS_TENANT_NAME']}"

-If your Openstack deployment is over SSL, but does not have a valid certificate, you can add the following option to bypass SSL check:
+If your OpenStack deployment is over SSL, but does not have a valid certificate, you can add the following option to bypass SSL check:

     knife[:openstack_insecure] = true